 |Development BuildA development build includes debug symbols and enables the Profiler.
 More info

 See in Glossary

 See in Glossary in your build.
-You should use this option when you want to test your application
+When you enable this, Unity sets the DEVELOPMENT_BUILD scripting define.
+You should use this setting when you want to test your application

 See in Glossary, ScenesA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info